 How do I cite an article I found using an iPhone, Android, or computer-based app?
 It doesn't matter on what device you read the article, but providing the reader a direct path to the "original" source of the material.

-Remember - the "iPhone app" is not the source of the article - the "journal" is your source.
+Remember - the "app" is not the source of the article - the "journal" is your source.
 Cite it as you would any journal article.

 What is a DOI?
 A DOI (digital object identifier) is a unique alphanumeric string assigned by a registration agency (the International DOI Foundation) to identify content and provide a persistent link to its location on the internet.